pyrsia/pyrsia/docs/tutorials/demo.md

 participant User as User
-participant Docker1 as Docker Daemon on instance 1 participant Node1 as Pyrsia Node on instance 1 participant DHT as Distributed Hashtable participant Docker2 as Docker Daemon on instance 2 participant Node2 as Pyrsia Node on instance 2 participant DockerHub as Docker Hub
+participant Docker1 as Docker Daemon on instance 1 participant Node1 as Pyrsia Node on instance 1 participant PNW as Pyrsia Network participant Docker2 as Docker Daemon on instance 2 participant Node2 as Pyrsia Node on instance 2 participant DockerHub as Docker Hub